NikiforovAll/nikiforovall.github.io/_posts/2024-04-21-channels-composition.md

 10^2 =  100
 ```

-Ror our task it is not necessary to perform tasks one by one.
+For our task it is not necessary to perform tasks one by one.
 So we need some way to process tasks concurrently.

 ### Multiplexer and Demultiplexer